spring-media/Carlos/README.md

 `Carlos` comes with 3 cache levels out of the box:

-- MemoryCacheLevel
+- `MemoryCacheLevel`
-- DiskCacheLevel
+- `DiskCacheLevel`
-- NetworkFetcher
+- `NetworkFetcher`
+- Since the `0.5` release, a `NSUserDefaultsCacheLevel`

 **MemoryCacheLevel** is a volatile cache that internally stores its values in an `NSCache` instance.
 The capacity can be specified through the initializer, and it supports clearing under memory pressure (if the level is [subscribed to memory warning notifications](#listening-to-memory-warnings)).
 It accepts keys of any given type that conforms to the `StringConvertible` protocol and can store values of any given type that conforms to the `ExpensiveObject` protocol. `NSData`, `String`, `NSString` `UIImage`, `NSURL` already conform to the latter protocol out of the box, while `String`, `NSString` and `NSURL` conform to the `StringConvertible` protocol.
+This cache level is thread-safe.

 **DiskCacheLevel** is a persistent cache that asynchronously stores its values on disk.
 The capacity can be specified through the initializer, so that the disk size will never get too big.
 It accepts keys of any given type that conforms to the `StringConvertible` protocol and can store values of any given type that conforms to the `NSCoding` protocol.
+This cache level is thread-safe.

 **NetworkFetcher** is a cache level that asynchronously fetches values over the network.
 It accepts `NSURL` keys and returns `NSData` values.
+This cache level is thread-safe.

+**NSUserDefaultsCacheLevel** is a persistent cache that stores its values on a `NSUserDefaults` persistent domain with a specific name.
+It accepts keys of any given type that conforms to the `StringConvertible` protocol and can store values of any given type that conforms to the `NSCoding` protocol.
+It has an internal soft cache used to avoid hitting the persistent storage too often, and can be cleared without affecting other values saved on the `standardUserDefaults` or on other persistent domains.
+This cache level is thread-safe.

 ## Tests